OpenShift Security Context Constraints

 The application stack previously had very few components, maybe just a cache, web server, and database separated and protected by a context firewall.
 The most common network service allows a source to reach an application, and the sole purpose of the network is to provide endpoint reachability.

-As a result, the monolithic application has few entry points, for example, ports 80 and 443.
-Not every monolithic component is exposed to external access and must accept requests directly.
-And we designed our networks around these facts.
+As a result, the monolithic application has few entry points, such as ports 80 and 443.
+Not every monolithic component is exposed to external access and must accept requests directly, so we designed our networks around these facts.
 The following diagram provides information on the threats you must consider for container security.

 container security